smic/Deform2D/README.md

 See http://www-ui.is.s.u-tokyo.ac.jp/~takeo/research/rigid/index.html for the original paper, software, and demo java app (which does not include source).

-This code was converted from following C++ sample project using : https://www.dgp.toronto.edu/~rms/software/Deform2D/index.html
+This code was converted from following C++ sample project using CBLAS and LAPACK: https://www.dgp.toronto.edu/~rms/software/Deform2D/index.html

 <img src="Deform2D.png" width="538">